techtimefor/MultiMC-Patcher/README.md

-# [DEPRACATED] MultiMC-Patcher - Please use ARM64 version of MultiMC
+# MultiMC-Patcher - Modified to work on Manjaro ARM
 Patches MultiMC Instances for ARM64/Aarch64

 fixlibgl3.sh was modified from [this GitLab Snippet](https://gitlab.com/snippets/1933165)